-• We have summarised below the potential asset management initiatives.
-The key ones we have identified are as follows:

-- Prior to any upcoming lease expiry, the Borrower should enter in lease renewal negotiations with the head tenant - Ensure the Property is well maintained to prolong its useful economic life expectancy.
+- We have summarised below the potential asset management initiatives.
+The key ones we have identified are as follows: - o Prior to any upcoming lease expiry, the Borrower should enter in lease renewal negotiations with the tenant and actively discuss opportunities to renew the lease and maintain occupancy. - o Ensure the Property is well maintained to prolong its useful economic life expectancy.